Evman90/SoundBoard/replit.md

-✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested ✓ **Default Clip Auto-Play** - Default clips automatically play when voice is detected but no trigger words match
+✓ **Server Profile Storage** - Cloud backup with 10MB limit and custom filenames for cross-device access ✓ **Production Ready** - All essential features working and tested ✓ **Default Clip Auto-Play** - Default clips automatically play when voice is detected but no trigger words match ✓ **Conversation Recording** - Record entire conversations between user and soundboard up to 10MB with download capability

 ## System Architecture